NREL/OpenStudio-user-documentation/docs/tutorials/tutorial_bcl.md

   </figure>
 </div>

-If you used the workflow above you can skip to the "Upload Component Zip File" section on this page.
-If you want to make the components through other workflows, such as batch processing a spreadsheet, follow the steps below that describe in more detail how the zip file needs to be organized and what data needs to be in the xml.
+If you used the workflow above, you can skip to the [Uploading the Component Zip File](#uploading-the-component-zip-file) section below.
+If you want to make the components through other workflows, such as batch processing a spreadsheet, follow the steps below that describe how the zip file needs to be organized and what data needs to be in the xml in more detail.

 > The component package to upload should contain a component.xml file created with the current [component schema](https://bcl.nrel.gov/xsd/component/v/2), available on the [BCL](https://bcl.nrel.gov) website.
 The &lt;uid&gt; and &lt;version_id&gt; fields can be left blank as they will be assigned by the BCL.